gardenermike/traffic-sign-classification/README.md

 * The shape of a traffic sign image is ?
 * The number of unique classes/labels in the data set is ?

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Sampling of dataset

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here is a random sampling of images from the dataset.
+Note the variety of lighting conditions and angles.

 ![alt text][image1]